KOKIAOKI/3d_bbs/README.md

 ## Dependencies
 - bbs3d (Lower versions are not tested)
-  - Eigen3 version 3.4.0 or higher
+  - CMake
-  - CMake version 3.15 or higher
+  - OpenMP
-  - GPU version: CUDA version 12.0 or higher
+  - CUDA (12.0 or higher)
 - test
   - (All bbs3d dependencies)
   - PCL